troyth/troyth.github.io/_posts/2017-08-16-socialsoup.md

 title: Social Soup
 ---

 "Social soup is the bio-cultural-environmental complex of opinions, beliefs, desires, truths, values, myths, grudges, inventions, histories, conspiracies, rumors, plans, protocols, archetypes, dwellings, art, jokes, taboos, and other complex vectors of life woven through our mysterious emotional organic wetware.
 This mesh is our habitat.
-We don’t dwell in nature; we live amongst each other." (**Ed**, is.1, Fall 2017)
+We don’t dwell in nature; we live amongst each other."
+(Ed, is.1, fall 2017)